nils-hamel/eratosthene-suite/README.md

 ## Compilation

-To build sub-modules and binaries with make, use the command :
+To build the project, including the sub-modules, use make with the following targets :

-    $ make clean-all && make
+    $ make clean-all && make all

-To rebuild the binaries without rebuilding sub-modules :
+To rebuild the binaries without rebuilding sub-modules, use the make targets :

     $ make clean && make build

-To rebuild sub-modules only, use the command :
+To only rebuild sub-modules, use the make command with the targets :

-    $ make clean-modules && make modules
+    $ make clean-module && make module

-To generate the documentation, use the command :
+To generate the documentation of the project, use the targets :

+    $ make clean-doc && make doc

+and the targets :

-    $ make clean-documentation && make documentation
+    $ make clean-all-doc && make all-doc

+to generate the documentation of the project and its sub-modules.